 These touches can take many forms:

-- Or wisiting a few landing page(s) tailored to their needs
+- Visiting a few articles tailored to their needs.

 The point is: getting in front of potential clients is relatively straightforward, but if you want to bring the sales ...

 Between a battle lost and a battle won, the distance is immense and there stand empires.

 The more a potential customer is exposed to your brand, the more likely they are to buy from you when they decide to make a purchase.

 A personal relationship is more than a series of encounters or incidents, and the brand experience should be no different.